Vishwa-ud/Timetable_Management_System_Backend/README.md

 | `PATCH`  | `http://localhost:8080/api/v1/notifications/:id` | Update Notifications accessible only by Admin and Faculty.|
 | `DELETE` | `http://localhost:8080/api/v1/notifications/:id` | Delete Notifications accessible only by Admin and Faculty.                   |

+* Notify users about timetable changes, room changes, or important announcements.
+* Admins and faculty members can update and delete notifications by ID.

 ### HTTP Response Status Codes